kaveenprabodhya/affective-sonic-agents-for-emotion-alignment/README.md

 ```bash
 python src/audience/run_audience.py --backend ollama --resume    # skips rows already written
 ```

+The first command renders 300 sounds sampled independently from the synthesiser space and writes `models/audience_feature_reference.json`.
+Audience prompts use this target-blind distribution to express acoustic features consistently; it contains no study target, condition, estimator output, emotion label, or brand brief.
+Build it once at the start of a fresh audience run.
+Do not rebuild it while resuming an interrupted run.

 A run without `--resume` starts a new file, moving the previous one to `responses_<timestamp>.csv`.
 A run with `--resume` refuses to continue if the existing rows were scored against different stimuli: generation reuses filenames, so resuming after the brief targets change would merge two studies into one file with no way to separate them afterwards. `--force` overrides; `python src/analysis/clean_audience.py` reports and salvages a file that has already been merged.